Office Administration of Compounded Preparations and Designation of ePrescribing Agents

 State License Expiration Date

-These compounded preparations may only be administered to the patient for which the medication was prescribed, and may not be sold to any other.)
 These compounded preparations may only be administered to the patient for which the medication was prescribed, and may not be sold to any other person or entity.
 When the compounded preparation is administered, physician agrees to indicate on the patient’s medical chart the lot number and beyond-use date (BUD) of the preparation used.

 Prescriber is actively monitoring the care of patients, either through direct patient-care or oversight of appropriately trained personnel.